|

 Cover your arms with abrasion resistant material.
 Make sure your jacket is fastened at the wrists and cannot ride up exposing your skin to the road.

 See the section on what to look for when buying motorcycle jackets and pants.
+Jackets and pants.

 You are more likely to damage skin and muscle than to break your upper arm.

 Cover your arms with abrasion resistant material.
 Use the diagram on injury zones to make sure you protect the right parts of your body.
+See the section on what to look for when buying motorcycle jackets and pants Jackets and pants.

 A chipped elbow can cause long term problems that are worse than a simple broken arm.

-that they are the correct size for your body (they come in two sizes A and B) and they are fitted to stay in place.
+Make sure your jacket has impact protectors that comply with the European Standard (they must be marked EN 1621-1), that they are the correct size for your body (they come in two sizes A and B) and they are fitted to stay in place.

 Use the diagram on injury zones to make sure you protect the right parts of your body.
-See the section on what to look for when
+See the section on what to look for when buying jackets and pants Jackets and pants and the section on impact protectors Impact protectors.

 More than half of all rider casualties have arm injuries.